pupubird/WebLaunchJS-2021/Advance.md

 sumUpTwoNumbers(second_number, first_number, print_total);
 ```

-The beauty of callback function is, is doesn't care what's gotta happen, it will just call it dynamically!
+The beauty of the callback function is, it doesn't care what's gotta happen, it will just call it dynamically!

 For say: